mando-lopez-jr/Zircon/README.md

 # Zircon
-A package manager written in python
+This is a work in progress package manager for linux.
+I hope to eventually integrate it into a linux distro.